toros-astro/corral/corral/res/qa_report.md

 **Current Value of Tau:**: `{{ "{:.2f}".format(tau) }}` per file

-### 1.2 About The Cualificaion
+### 1.2 About The Qualification

-The Corral cualification is a cuantitave scale based on QAI
+The Corral qualification is a quantitave scale based on QAI

 {% for lowlimit, c in cualifications %}
 - QAI >= {{ "{:.2f}".format(lowlimit) }}% -- `{{ c }}`